bnbalsamo/dotfiles/README.md

 This repository consists of my own common dotfiles for a couple of configurations/programs.
-It is meant to be used in combination with gnu stow in order to quickly roll some common configurations onto different machines/environments
+It is meant to be used in combination with [GNU Stow](https://www.gnu.org/software/stow/) in order to quickly roll some common configurations onto different machines/environments

 In order to pull:
 ```bash